-The Drexel Student Health Center (DSHC) strives to assist students with the transition from parental guided health services to assuming responsibility for their own health and well being.
+The Drexel Student Health Center strives to assist students with the transition from parental guided health services to assuming responsibility for their own health and well being.

 Also, please be aware that once your student has graduated from high school and enrolled in an institution of higher education, they are considered an adult.
 HIPAA guidelines prevent us from discussing any care delivered to them with parents or any other person without their written consent, except in an emergency.
-Please do not call our office requesting such information, as it is illegal for us to give it to you and it takes time away from providing care to students.
+Please do not call our office requesting such information, as it is illegal for us to give it to you and takes time away from providing care to students.
 Patient confidentiality is paramount to providing quality services.